-Still, while streaming is obviously more convenient for most, anyone who wants the best possible picture and sound quality for their home theater needs Ultra HD Blu-ray.
+While streaming is obviously more convenient for most of us, anyone who wants the best possible picture and sound quality for their home theater needs Ultra HD Blu-ray.
 The format offers more stability and better fidelity than streaming, and it’s a pretty significant leap forward from 1080p HD Blu-ray, too.
-That’s especially obvious when you throw HDR (High Dynamic Range) and WCG (Wide Color Gamut) into the mix, resulting in increased contrast and greater color volume.
+That’s especially obvious when you throw HDR (High Dynamic Range) and WCG (Wide Color Gamut) into the mix, which results in increased contrast and greater color volume.